 "I recall when I first earned any money," he said then.
 "It was one cent a week for tending cows.
 It went into the common treasury.
-Every penny was needed, and was put to the best purpose."
+Every penny was needed, and was put to the best purpose."25

 With what free time he had, Dwight seemed always on the move, whether swimming in the Connecticut River or running in the hills around his home.
-"And I could run like a deer," he remembered.
+"And I could run like a deer," he remembered.26 the stories become haphazard and worrisome.